alphagov/govuk-design-system/src/components/tag/index.md

 {% from "_example.njk" import example %}

-Use the tag component to show users the status of something.
+Use the Tag component to show users the status of something.

 {{ example({ group: "components", item: "tag", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}

 ## When to use this component

-Use the tag component when it’s possible for something to have more than one status and it’s useful for the user to know about that status.
+Use the Tag component when it’s possible for something to have more than one status and it’s useful for the user to know about that status.
 For example, you can use a tag to show whether an item in a [Task list component](/components/task-list/) has been ‘completed’.

 ## How it works

-There are two ways to use the tag component.
+There are two ways to use the Tag component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

 Tags are only used to indicate a status.
 Do not make a tag interactive by making it into a link or button.
 Use adjectives (descriptive words) and not verbs (action words) for the names of your tags.
 Using a verb might make a user think that clicking on them will do something.